A gift in your will

 - Our Promise to you

-If you have any questions or want to let us know that you’ve made this very special and unique gift, contact firstname.lastname@example.org or call 1800-063-693
+If you have any questions or would like to let us know that you’ve made this very special and unique gift, contact firstname.lastname@example.org or call 1800-063-693.
+We would love to hear from you.

 Brain health affects all Australians.
 You can support our research by making a donation or a bequest.